-- Change diapers as soon after soiling as possible to reduce skin exposure to urine and feces.
+- Changing diapers as soon after soiling as possible to reduce skin exposure to urine and feces.

-- Dry the skin by patting it with a clean towel, or allow the diaper area to air-dry.
+- Drying the skin by patting it with a clean towel, or allow the diaper area to air-dry.

-- Avoid talcum powder, cornstarch and other drying powders, as these can cause both skin and lung irritation.
+- Avoid talcum powder, cornstarch and other drying powders, as these can cause skin irritation.

-- Apply a barrier ointment regularly to protect the skin.
+- Applying a barrier ointment regularly to protect the skin.

-- Check that the diaper is not too tight.
+- Checking that the diaper is not too tight.

-- Wash your hands with soap after changing the diaper to prevent the spread of germs.
+- Washing the hands with soap after changing the diaper to prevent the spread of germs.